kersulis/MatpowerCases.jl/README.md

 ```julia
 Pkg.clone("https://github.com/kersulis/MatpowerCases.jl.git")
 ```
-Now that you have the package installed, you may load data for a transmission network:
+With the package installed, you may load data for a transmission network:

 ```julia
 using MatpowerCases